 Ken and Linda Smith studied Great Spotted Woodpeckers in their local woodlands in Hertfordshire for 35 years before moving to Sussex in 2016.

-Between 2001-2016 they monitored 836 Great Spot nests to record the breeding parameters, first egg date, clutch size, fledging success, etc. Some of the results of their studies are reported on these pages (see below) and thier latest research has just been published - see 10 August news story here.
+Between 2001-2016 they monitored 836 Great Spot nests to record the breeding parameters, first egg date, clutch size, fledging success, etc. Some of the results of their studies are reported on these pages (see below) and thier latest research was published in August 2019 in the BTO journal Bird Study - see 10 August news story here.

 Springwatch has been following a Great Spot nest with four youngsters likely to fledge on 15th June.
 As this is so late in the season and the weather in Scotland has been so cold and wet, the chicks look very hungry and the adults are struggling to find them food.
 There will be drama tonight when the woodpeckers raid one of the other nests featured on the show !!